-Alison Roman has a knack for making her recipes go viral, even something as simple as a chickpea stew or chocolate chip cookies.
+Alison Roman has a knack for making her recipes go viral, even something as simple as a chickpea stew.
 Roman rocketed to celebrity chef status a few years ago with her first cookbook called “Dining In.”

 Now she’s back with a second book of recipes for the home cook.
 It’s called “Nothing Fancy: Unfussy Food for Having People Over.”